 Lastly for the left-hand option column, we need to select the number of results.
 Your selection here is impacted by your selections in the right-hand column

 Right Column Options

 We delve into these options further down the page.
-In a nutshell, these options determine whether you want to use the LIX email-finder to generate email addresses for your contacts, if you want to extract their full profiles or whether you want to use the automated profile viewer.
+In a nutshell, these options determine whether you want to use the Lix email-finder to generate 98% accurate validated email addresses for your contacts, if you want to extract their full profiles or whether you want to use the automated profile viewer.

 The important thing to note here is the effect these options have on the number of results you would like to export.
 LIX cleverly keeps your data extract limits under LinkedIn’s fair use threshold.
 This means your account is always safe from violating the rules.